mnaray/mnaray/README.md

 - 👨‍💻 All of my public projects are available here on [GitHub](https://github.com/mnaray).

-- 📄 Check out some of my Portfolios! (login required) [https://portfolio.bbbaden.ch/user/m-naray-inf21](https://portfolio.bbbaden.ch/user/m-naray-inf21)
+- 📄 Check out some of my Portfolios! [https://portfolio.bbbaden.ch/user/m-naray-inf21](https://portfolio.bbbaden.ch/user/m-naray-inf21)

 - ⚡ Fun fact about me: **I enjoy working on projects in my free time a lot!**